Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 - Traditional Authentication

+### Intergrating Amazon Cognito with the backend application with custom login branches
 ### Install and configure Amplify client-side library for Amazon Congito
 **Step 1 - Configure a User pool using AWS Cognito**
 - We will first use the AWS Console to configure a Userpool.